corcel/corcel/README.md

 ### Menu

 Show a menu by name in a easier way.
 Created an alias (nav_items) for the posts connected to this taxonomy.
-Basicly this is a taxonomy `with()` the related posts.
+Basically, this is a taxonomy `with()` the related posts.
 Menu model will support the following navigate items: Pages, Posts, Links, Categories, Tags